Prashantkhobragade/Human_Emotion_Detection/README.md

 4. **Additional Emotion Classes:** Extend the model to detect and classify more emotional states beyond angry, happy, and sad.

+## DISCLAIMER
+This is a proof-of-concept project.
+The model is accurately predicting happy classes, but it seems to be getting confused with the sad and angry classes.
+This confusion may be due to misclassifications in the labeled data, which I discovered while reviewing the wandb dashboard.

 ## Acknowledgments
 This project builds upon various open-source libraries, frameworks, and datasets.
 We would like to acknowledge the contributions of the research community and express our gratitude to the creators and maintainers of these resources.